AI, ChatGPT & the search for information

 • Bias.
 ChatGPT is only as good as the data it was trained on.
 If the data contains biases, then ChatGPT will exhibit those same biases.

 • Currency.
-ChatGPT has an information cut-off of September 2021.
+ChatGPT has an information cut-off of October 2023.
 It can't provide information about events since then.

 • The 'plausibility problem'.
-ChatGPT doesn't actually 'know' things; it's a language model that uses statistical probabilities to predict what the next word in a sentence should be based on the data it was trained on.
+ChatGPT doesn't actually 'know' things; it's a language model that uses statistical probabilities to predict what the next word in a sentence should be, based on the data it was trained on.
 Therefore some of the answers it gives may be false - but unlike some fake news and other online misinformation, they might be totally plausible.
-For example, the BBC presenter David Aaronovitch asked ChatGPT where he was born and it gave the answer Golders Green, which is plausible, but not true (he was born in Hampstead).
+For example, the BBC presenter David Aaronovitch asked ChatGPT where he was born and it gave the answer Golders Green, which is perfectly plausible, but not true (he was born in Hampstead).
 It's hugely important to fact-check the information ChatGPT provides.

-Researchers and developers are actively working to address these problems and improve ChatGPT's capabilities.
+Developers are actively working to address these problems and improve ChatGPT's capabilities.

 One of the keys to using ChatGPT effectively is to master the art of writing prompts.
 The more specific and well-crafted the prompt, the better the output is likely to be.
 The website Great AI Prompts has lots of good advice and more than 100 suggestions of prompts that are proven to be effective.